fsncps/hume-model/README.md

 # HumeSim — Interactive Economic Simulation

-**HumeSim** is a lightweight, terminal-based economic simulation app written in python and uses the amazing [Textual](https://github.com/Textualize/textual) for a nice TUI.
+**HumeSim** is a lightweight, terminal-based economic simulation model written in python.
+It uses the amazing [Textual](https://github.com/Textualize/textual) for a nice TUI.

-It is built for and used in conjunction with an academic paper on David Hume and his criticism of a prevalent mercantilist economic stance.
-The paper identifies a number of macroeconomic quantities and their functional relationships in Hume's *On Interest* and the model aims to test and illustrate the trends and correlations for these variables in a dynamic simulation.
+The app is built for and used in conjunction with an academic paper on David Hume and his criticism of a prevalent mercantilist economic stance during 18th century, when a feudal order was gradually replaced by nation and merchant states.
+The paper identifies a number of macroeconomic quantities and their functional relationships in Hume's *On Interest*, whereas the model aims to test and illustrate the trends and correlations for these variables in a dynamic simulation.

 It allows you to:
-- Input initial endogenous macroeconomic variables, parameters and exogenous demand/supply shocks.
+- Input initial endogenous macroeconomic variables and parameters, and exogenous demand/supply shocks.
-- Run dynamic iterations of the model.
+- Manually run iterations on the model.
-- Manipulate values between each cycle iteration.
+- Manipulate values between each iteration cycle to test various scenarios.
-- View theoretical moments (mean, std. dev., variance) of all variables.
-- Analyze Pearson correlation coefficient matrices between variables.
+- View theoretical moments (mean, std. dev., variance) and Pearson correlation coefficient matrices for the variables.
 - Export results to a structured CSV.

 ---